souravcy/Automatic-Clinical-Report-Generation-from-Medical-Images/README.md

 The feature extractor notebook contains code where the ViT tranformer is used to extract features from X-Ray images.

-The xml-to-csv notebook contains the code where we have performed parsing.
-We had the radiology reports from the IU-xray dataset in xml format having several tags,we parsed them , found the important ones and stored them in a csv file for future use.
+The tag_extractor notebook contains the code where we have performed parsing.
+We had the radiology reports from the IU-xray dataset in xml format having several tags, we parsed them, found the important ones and stored them in a csv file for future use.

 Datasets -
 https://drive.google.com/drive/folders/1-DDSWQcAvDPrppwBHmrn-UFPl41lY6wA?usp=sharing